nicolewhite/cycli/README.md

 ## Start

 To start, simply execute `cycli` from your terminal.
+Neo4j needs to be running.

 ```
 $ cycli